Lab 07 – Non-parametric tests & Chi-squared tests

 Suppose we collected wild tulips and found that 81 were red, 50 were yellow and 27 were white.
 Are these colours equally common?

-If these colours were equally distributed, the expected proportion would be 1/3 for each of the colour.
+The expected proportion would be 1/3 for each colour.
 Therefore, we want to test if the observed proportions are significantly different from the expected proportions.

 The data is below.